decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 engine.addEntity(myEntity)
 ```

-> Note: You can do the same kind of operation to lerp an entity's rotation or scale.
-When lerping scale, if you plan to keep all axis in proportion, you can make things simpler by using `Scalar.lerp` and only interpolate between two numbers instead of two vectors.
+You can do the same kind of operation to lerp an entity's rotation or scale.

+- When lerping `scale`: If you plan to keep all axis in proportion, you can make things simpler by using `Scalar.lerp` and only interpolate between two numbers instead of two vectors.
+- When lerping `rotation`: you can use the quaternion funcion `slerp` (spherical lerp) to interpolate between two quaternion rotations.
+You could also represent the rotation with Vector3 values and carry out a normal `lerp` function, but that would imply a conversion from Vector3 to Quaternions on each frame, as rotation values are stored as Quaternions.

 ## Move non-linearly between two points